adhyh/homebridge-vwconnectid/README.md

 ## Charging accessory
 * Creates a switch for charging start and stop.
-* The switch contains a Lightbulb service to indicate state of charge in percent
+* The switch contains a Lightbulb service to (visually) indicate state of charge in percent
+* Contains a BatteryLevel service, so you can ask siri as well
 * Creates a motion sensor that triggers when the target charge level is reached

 ## Motion sensors